 Extreme and inappropriate hairstyles (long hair – in the eyes, over the collar) violate the dress code.
 Students must be clean shaven.

 Faculty and administration will enforce dress and grooming regulations with regular scheduled detentions after school.
 Egregious or continuous violations may result in more serious punishments, including suspension, until the dress or grooming is corrected.

 - Upper school and eighth grade students: sport coat with the following – dress trousers, dress shirt, tie, belt, dress shoes, and socks.

-- Sixth and seventh grade students: dress trousers, dress shirt, tie, belt, shoes, socks, and a sweater as needed.
+- Lower school and seventh grade students: dress trousers, dress shirt, tie, belt, sturdy shoes, socks, and a sweater as needed.

 During break period and lunch, students may take off their sport coats and sweaters.
 Outer garments are to be worn only outside in cold weather.